Travel Ideas & Inspiration

 Run by Vienna’s grandmas and grandpas, Vollpension is a café that combines traditional baking with social purpose.
 They aim to fight senior poverty and create a generational dialogue between “the young and the old”.

-Try a homemade cake and enjoy the cozy, friendly vibe with Vienna locals.
+Here, you can try a homemade cake and enjoy the cozy, friendly vibe with Vienna locals and seniors.

 How to visit Vollpension